Summer School 2025

 Saclay Plant Sciences (SPS)

-Provisional program and speakers
+Program and speakers

-The Summer School will include:
+The Summer School included:

 Cross-section of pomegranate stem labeled with propidium iodide.
 Observation with a confocal laser scanning microscope. © Romain Le Bars @ Imagerie-Gif